digicademy-chf/chf_map/README.rst

 This is a pre-release version.
 The following steps are required for the software to move out of beta:

+**Version 0.6.0**

+- Move some classes/tables to CHF Base

 **Version 0.7.0**

 - TCA and model work as expected
-- Working frontend plugin
+- Frontend plugin and templates

 **Version 0.8.0**

-- Import of DFD data
+- Import of *Namenforschung* data
-- Serialisation(s) of DFD data
-- Consider adding a generic search config
+- Embedded metadata

 **Version 0.9.0**

-- Make import generic
-- Make serialisation(s) generic
+- First set of serialisations
+- Search configuration

+**Version 2.0.0**

+- Add API documentation

-**Version 1.0.0**
+**Version 2.1.0**

 - Add testing
+- Generic import
-- Finish documentation
+- Additional serialisations